Ideas-on-Stage/ideasonstage.com/content/news/2019-05-16-a-new-cure-for-medical-conferences.en.md

 author = "Phil Waknell"
 banner = "/img/news/image_preview.png"
 +++
-_Ideas on Stage announces a new partnership with Doctors 2.0 & You to take medical events to the next level._
+_Most conferences are fairly boring.
+Even well-known tech conferences fail to engage their audiences all the time:_ [_Pierre Morsa’s article about CES_](https://www.ideasonstage.com/news/2019/01/15/2019-01-14-i-presented-at-ces-and-all-i-got-was-a-bunch-of-ungrateful-tweets/)_.
+But medical conferences can be among the worst.
+Ideas on Stage announces a new partnership with Doctors 2.0 & You to take medical events to the next level._

 ![](/img/news/image_preview.png)

-Most conferences are fairly boring.
-Even well-known tech conferences fail to engage their audiences all the time: [Pierre Morsa’s article about CES](https://www.ideasonstage.com/news/2019/01/15/2019-01-14-i-presented-at-ces-and-all-i-got-was-a-bunch-of-ungrateful-tweets/).
-But medical conferences can be among the worst.

 Our friend [Ross Fisher](https://www.linkedin.com/in/ross-fisher-29b5902b/?originalSubdomain=uk), a paediatric surgeon based in the UK, has had enough of poor medical communication, and when he’s not operating, he spends time educating doctors about a better way to present.
 There is a clear need, and [Ross](https://www.youtube.com/watch?v=qFza3W87eDg) is making progress.